-Rec. no. Recommendation Critical 1 / Important 2 Accepted?
-(Yes/No) Title of responsible individual Implementation date Client comments 1 The Secretariat for the Multilateral Fund for the Implementation of the Montreal Protocol should bring to the attention of the Executive Committee the need to further enhance the performance indicators that measure the achievement of outcomes of its gender mainstreaming activities.
-Important Yes Chief Officer, Multilateral Fund Secretariat 31 December 2021 The operational policy on gender mainstreaming for Multilateral Fund- supported projects was approved by the Executive Committee at its 84 th meeting (November 2019).
+Rec.
+Recommendation Critical 1 / Important 2 Accepted?
+(Yes/No) Title of responsible individual Implementation date Client comments The Secretariat for the Multilateral Fund for the Implementation of the Montreal Protocol should bring to the attention of the Executive Committee the need to further enhance the performance indicators that measure the achievement of outcomes of its gender mainstreaming activities.
+Important Yes Chief Officer, Multilateral Fund Secretariat 31 December 2021 The operational policy on gender mainstreaming for Multilateral Fund-supported projects was approved by the Executive Committee at its 84 th meeting (November 2019).
 Immediately after the adoption of the policy, all projects submitted from the 85 th meeting onwards have included reference to the implementation of the gender policy including, in several cases, indicators and outcomes of the activities being proposed as well as achievements, in line with the gender policy.
 In addressing this recommendation, the Secretariat will inform the bilateral and implementing agencies of the need to further enhance performance indicators that measure the achievement of outcomes of gender mainstreaming activities in future project proposals.
-2 The Secretariat for the Multilateral Fund Important Yes Chief Officer, 31 December The Secretariat is part of UNEP for the Implementation of the Montreal Multilateral 2021 enterprise risk management roll-out Protocol should bring to the attention of the Fund and will follow relevant policies and Executive Committee the need to develop Secretariat arrangements on this matter.
+2 The Secretariat for the Multilateral Fund for the Implementation of the Montreal Protocol should bring to the attention of the Executive Committee the need to develop Important Yes Chief Officer, Multilateral Fund Secretariat 31 December 2021 The Secretariat is part of UNEP enterprise risk management roll-out and will follow relevant policies and arrangements on this matter.